Guy de Saint-Gelais: Young diplomat

 In the first chapter of his career, Lanssac would be a man of the queen mother Catherine, like his father.
 He was blessed with having inherited his father's silver tongue.
 He conducted his first extraordinary diplomatic mission at the age of eighteen.

 In 1563, at the age of nineteen, he presented himself at the French court.
 No sooner had he arrived than he was established as a gentilhomme de la chambre du roi (gentleman of the king's chamber) which brought with it an income of 520 livres.
 He acquired a pension of 600 livres which would then be doubled to 1,200 livres by the queen mother Catherine in 1567.

 Lanssac accompanied the French court on their grand tour of the kingdom which began in 1564.
 By the means of this great tour, Catherine hoped to re-establish the bonds between the king and his subjects.
 It was also hoped that it would aid in the application of justice thereby strengthening the authority of the state, particularly as regarded Catholicism and Protestantism and the enforcement of the internal peace.

-While the grand tour was still ongoing, the court rendezvoused in June 1565 with Catherine's daughter, Élisabeth (and the duque de Alba) at Bayonne.
-The meeting was the occasion for many festivities.
+While the grand tour was still ongoing, the court rendezvoused in June 1565 with Catherine's daughter, Élisabeth (and the duke of Alba) at Bayonne.
+The Bayonne Interview was the occasion for many festivities.
 It was hoped the Spanish would be convinced of the resurgent power of the French crown after the civil war, however many Protestants interpreted the meeting as the origin of a conspiracy for their elimination.
 Related to this Lanssac undertook an extraordinary diplomatic mission into the Holy Roman Empire.
 He was charged with reassuring the markgraf von Brandenburg (marquis of Brandenburg) as to what the nature of the discussions between the French and Spanish had been at the recent Bayonne meeting.